kevinrue/xaringan_nextgen_omics_2021/transcript.md

 The iSEE package delivers interactive web-applications that can be run locally in RStudio Desktop or accessed on a web-server hosting the application using any major web browser, including Google Chrome, Mozilla Firefox, and macOS Safari.
 The graphical user interface includes a range of panels, each with a dedicated functionality, from dimensionality reduction results, to sample or gene metadata, or values from experimental assays.
 The user interface is extremely flexible, with the ability to add, remove and rearrange panels.
-Additionally, the application allows users to implement new panels types and seamlessly integrate those alongside built-in panel types
+Additionally, the application allows users to implement new panel types and seamlessly integrate those alongside built-in panel types

 ## Winners of the 1st Rstudio Shiny Contest